abpframework/abp/docs/en/Community-Articles/2022-11-29-Rate-Limiting/Post.md

 #### Add rate limiter

-Let's create the following method in `MyProjectNameWebModule.cs` class in `MyProjectName.Web` project.
+Let's create the following method in the `MyProjectNameWebModule.cs` class in the `MyProjectName.Web` project.

 **Note:** If the `**.Web` project is not in your application, you can do the same in the project where your application is hosted.